ffirg/openshift/playbooks/README.md

 ### Setup

-You have a demobuilder all-in-one master/node VM up and running.
+You have a demobuilder all-in-one master/node VM, or vagrant config to bring it up.

 You might need to change the entries in the ansible_hosts file if you've different OSE hostnames

 You already have a local ansible client installed and SSH keys setup as per the normal ansible installation/setup guides.